slobzheninov/Glyphs-Scripts/README.md

 ### Align and Reflect

-The idea of these scripts is to align and reflect nodes and handles with keyboard shortcuts and save a lot of time.
-I personally use Ctrl + Cmd + Arrow keys.
+Align and reflect nodes and handles.
+Useful with keyboard shortcuts — I personally use Ctrl + Cmd + Arrow keys.
 Set it in System Preferences – Keyboard – Shortcuts.

 ### Mirror Kerning
 Mirrors kerning for symmetrical things like AVA or OVO, etc. You control what to mirror.